asejouk/zachmoshe.com/_posts/2015-03-24-israel-elections-part-1.markdown

 ======
 Generally, data files used in this post can be found in [this GitHub repo](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1) and the code is shared through [this iPython notebook](https://wakari.io/sharing/bundle/zachmoshe/zachmoshe.com%20-%20IL%20elections%20part%201).

-As mentioned before, the election results, broke down by ballots, can be downloaded [here](http://votes20.gov.il/ballotresults).
+As mentioned before, the election results, broken down by ballots, can be downloaded [here](http://votes20.gov.il/ballotresults).
 The downloaded file had some UTF problems, but after overcoming these, I've created a valid tab-delimited file ([raw-votes-19.txt](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1/blob/master/raw-votes-19.txt)).
 In addition, I've added some calculated columns to make work easier.

 ### Geo-location
 [The Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/#Geocoding) helped me with the extra mile to the  [ballots_locations.txt](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1/blob/master/ballots_geolocations.csv) file that has a geo-location (long,lat) for every ballot.
 Another file with geo-locations for each city in the data file is [cities_geo.txt](https://github.com/zachmoshe/zachmoshe.com-israel-elections-part-1/blob/master/cities_geo.txt).